 For nine short months, I’m privileged to carry another life inside me—a precious, beautiful, growing little baby whose very being rocks mine even when he or she is only a few weeks old.

 - Give yourself grace.
-This will pass, in time.
+First-trimester exhaustion will pass, in time (hopefully about three months!).
 Listen to your body and slow down as you need to (and can), and focus on the miracle happening inside your womb.

 - Prioritize.
 What really needs to get done today?
-What can wait for tomorrow (or next week)?
+What can wait for tomorrow (or next week or next trimester)?

 - Ask for help.
 Your husband may have to pitch in a bit more, or your kids.
 Maybe a friend can watch the kids for a bit so you can rest.
 Maybe you can afford to hire a house cleaner once or twice or order in meals a bit more during these months.